timschott/interview-prep/ds/ml-conceptual.md

   * logistic
   * linear
     * what assumptions do you make when using linear models?
+    * what features?
   * knn
   * topic modeling
   * naive bayes
 * what is regularization?
   * L1 vs L2?
   * when to use?
+* diff bt linear and logistic?
 * explain bayes theorem
+  * what is prior?
+  * what is posterior?
 * diff bt parametric and non parametric model?
   * parametric example
   * non parametric example
+* how do we evaluate a model?
 * explain a statistical significance test
   * t - test rundown (a/b)
 * what is type I